 Sensory Chew Jewelry for Adults on the Autism Spectrum

-Necklactic offers a wide variety of chewelry neurodivergent adults and teens can wear anywhere.
+Necklactic offers a wide variety of pendants neurodivergent teens and adults can wear anywhere to meet their oral motor needs.
 They have chewable silicone beads that look like real stones, and other chewy necklaces in a wide variety of styles.

 Cute Chewelry – Disabled-Owned Business

 This chewelry is so cute and appeals to kids, teens, and adults.
+They’re sure to have something related to your or a loved one’s special interests.
 Plus, you will be supporting a disabled-owned business when you shop!